Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 An Old Wheelbarrow With A New Life

 You don’t have to sand it, paint it, or do anything to it!
 Leave it as is!
 That’s the whole point.
 All those scratches and dents on the surface tell a story.
-A wheelbarrow like this will perfectly fit into any vintage-inspired garden.
+A wheelbarrow like this will perfectly fit into any vintage-inspired container garden.

 Thriving In A Bird Cage